A nonconservative kinetic framework for a closed-market society subject to shock events: Society under shock events

+} \\ Beyond technical details, the analytical expression of this probability reflects the fact that the economic interactions among individuals determine the transfer of people from one functional subsystem to another.
+We point out that more {elaborate} choices for both interaction frequencies and transition probabilities can be made to model other phenomena, such as socio-economic competition \cite{bellomo2008modeling, marsan2008towards}.
+Nevertheless, we keep the model presented above in order to focus on the nonconservative terms.

-In this closed-market society, the time-dependent proliferative/destructive rates $\mu_{hk}(t)$, for $h, k \in \{1, 2, \dots, n\}$, stand for the birth/death rate due to stochastic binary encounters between individuals of the $h$th-functional subsystem and those one of the $k$th functional subsystem.
-Specifically, for our purposes, we consider only non-conservative rates related to occurring between pairs of individuals within the same subsystem.
+In this closed-market society, the time-dependent proliferative/destructive rates $\mu_{hk}(t)$, for $h, k \in \{1, 2, \dots, n\}$, stand for the birth/death rate due to the stochastic binary encounters between individuals of the $h$-th functional subsystem and those of the $k$-th functional subsystem.
+Specifically, for our purposes, we consider only nonconservative rates related to occurring between pairs of individuals within the same subsystem.
 This means that

-From an application viewpoint, we extend the meaning of the coefficient $\mu_{ii}(t)$, for $i \in \{1, 2, \dots, n\}$ and $t>0$, allowing it to represent birth/death natural events related to the $i$th wealth-class.
-In other words, we suppose that the interaction among individuals of the same class may have both positive (reproduction) or negative (suppression) outcomes, and that this dynamic has a cyclical behavior.
-Considering all of the above, these coefficients are modeled through some suitable periodic functions.
+From an application viewpoint, we extend the meaning of the coefficient $\mu_{ii}(t)$, for $i \in \{1, 2, \dots, n\}$ and $t>0$, allowing it to represent birth/death natural events related to the $i$-th wealth-class.
+In other words, we suppose that the interaction among individuals of the same class may have both positive (reproduction) or negative (suppression) outcomes and that this dynamic has a cyclical behavior.
+Considering all of the above, and inspired by \cite{kendall1948generalized}, these coefficients are modeled through some suitable periodic functions.
 Hereafter, we assume

-where coefficients $\bar{\mu}_{ii}$, for $i \in \{1,2, \dots, n\}$, are positive constants that model natural birth/death processes of the $i$th wealth-class.
+where coefficients $\bar{\mu}_{ii}$, for $i \in \{1,2, \dots, n\}$, are positive constants that model natural birth/death processes of the $i$-th wealth-class.
 Furthermore, the function $\cos(2t)$ is the same for all functional subsystems.
-The coefficient $\bar\mu_{ii}$ is a weight of this process for people of the $i$th wealth class, due to the specific wealth state.
+The coefficient $\bar\mu_{ii}$ is a weight of this process for people of the $i$-th income class, due to the specific wealth state.
 In particular, the coefficients $\bar\mu_{ii}$ are assigned as follows.
 For $n=3$,

 whereas, for $n=5$,